 Anyone who has ever stepped off a plane at Ben Gurion airport knows that a different version of themselves is destined to depart, with an intense attachment to the country and a longing to return.
 Israel is a small country containing all the ingredients that cultivate transformation.
 History, spirituality, restorative waters, mystical deserts, rich culture, incredible cuisine, and people who won’t hesitate to cut you in line but will invite you into their homes for Friday night dinner.
 Most visitors have dreamed about this journey for a lifetime.
 With so much to experience, it can be a challenge to decide how to spend your time here.
-Eliminate the stress of planning it yourself with our 7 day Israel itinerary.
+Eliminate the stress of planning it yourself with our 7 day Israel itinerary – either select an Israel tour package or opt to build your own custom trip.
 But don’t worry if you can’t do it all, because we know that you’ll be back.

 Day 1: Immerse Yourself in Culture (Tel Aviv)